vipulnaik/diet-exercise-health/profile-information/physical-exercise/hand-gripper-exercise-with-history.md

 ### Second of alternating days (focus on building)

-* Right hand on 150 lb: I close and keep closed for about 15 to 25 seconds.
+* Right hand on 150 lb: I close and keep closed for about 19 to 31 seconds.
+I generally average about 22 to 28 seconds.

   NOTE ADDED 2024-11-15: In cold weather, when my hands are cold